msillano/tuyaDAEMON/tuyaDAEMON/README.md

   1) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` request, and found cases where the data exchanges are not MQTT (e.g. infrared universal control).

   2) Some devices are unreachables: **TuyAPI** does not support some sensors due to the fact that they only connect to the network when their state changes.
-Usually are WiFi devices battery-powered ([see note](https://github.com/codetheweb/tuyapi#-notes)).
+They are usually battery powered WiFi devices ([see note](https://github.com/codetheweb/tuyapi#-notes)).

  3) _Tuya devices_ can update  their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded (see [issue#17](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/27)).